Missouri Dairy industry snapshot

 Milk Cows, Missouri

-Line graph showing the number of milk cows in Missouri, Kansas, Iowa, Arkansas, Illinois, Kentucky and Tennessee from 2000 to 2020.
+Line graph showing the number of milk cows in Missouri, Kansas, Iowa, Arkansas, Illinois, Kentucky and Tennessee from 2000 to 2021.
 Missouri, Arkansas, Illinois, Kentucky and Tennessee have reduced their dairy cow inventories over the past two decades.
-Iowa has stayed stable in dairy cow numbers.
-Kansas has experienced growth over the past ten years.
+Kansas and Iowa have experienced growth over the past 10 years.

 Number of Commercial Dairy Operations in Missouri